arulbenjaminchandru/r3f-ai-language-teacher-main/r3f-ai-tamil-teacher-main/README.md

 ## Acknowledgements

-- Special thanks to the developers of React Three Fiber, OpenAI, and Azure Cognitive Services for their incredible tools and APIs.
+- Special thanks to the developers of React Three Fiber, LLaMa3 and Groq  for their incredible tools and APIs.

 ---